 The Context for Planning

-Over the past forty years, we have advanced from a school whose admissions were once driven primarily by student choice to one that, in recent admissions cycles, has selected a new entering class from more than 6,000 applicants.
-Prospective students who even ten years ago might not have considered Skidmore now make us their first choice.4 These students come to Skidmore in large part because we have attracted a superb faculty that in its teaching, research, and creative work compares favorably with the best in the country.
+Over the past 40 years, we have advanced from a school whose admissions were once driven primarily by student choice to one that, in recent admissions cycles, has selected a new entering class from more than 6,000 applicants.
+Prospective students who even 10 years ago might not have considered Skidmore now make us their first choice.4 These students come to Skidmore in large part because we have attracted a superb faculty that in its teaching, research and creative work compares favorably with the best in the country.
 In bringing distinction and rigor to its work, the faculty has considerably elevated both academic standards and our expectations for the entire Skidmore community.
 For its part, the Skidmore faculty has recently reported finding our entering students better prepared and seeking a higher level of academic challenge.
 In 2000 we opened the Frances Young Tang Teaching Museum and Art Gallery, which has attained national recognition as a venue and for its programs.
-Most important of all, we have progressed from a school whose self-image was bounded by a sense of limitation to a self-assured College that views its distinctive identity, achievements, and contributions to the lives of our alumni with a sense of justifiable pride.
+Most important of all, we have progressed from a school whose self-image was bounded by a sense of limitation to a self-assured college that views its distinctive identity, achievements and contributions to the lives of our alumni with a sense of justifiable pride.

 At the same time, we acknowledge a number of sometimes daunting hurdles that we must surmount in the near future if we are to realize our ambitions:

 - the need for a clear articulation of our distinctive institutional identity—both to support our internal planning and to project to external constituencies;

 - recent student survey data and retention figures (especially from the second to the third year) that suggest we are not engaging enough of our students at the beginning of their academic careers;